LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Halbach magnetic arrays present a choice for mobile (+nmr) due to their ability to produce highly homogeneous and robust magnetic fields per unit of magnetic mass, coupled with minimal stray fields.
 The term *Halbach Array* (commonly known as *magic rings*) denotes a precise configuration of permanent magnets designed to amplify magnetic flux on one side while concurrently mitigating or eliminating it on the opposite side. [@inbook]

-The Halbach magnetic array appears as a essential element for future Magnet characterisation.
+The Halbach magnetic array appears as an essential element for future Magnet characterisation.
 Based on this fact this thesis centres on assessing the sensors' applicability, the Halbach magnetic array serves as a tool for later measurements, although its implementation and further discussion will not be the primary focus.

 In order to compensate for inhomogeneities in a finished system, there are various so-called shimming procedures which further improve homogeneity after the system has been assembled.
 This procedure is explained in the following chapter.

 ### Shimming Procedure

-The shimming process is a essential step in magnetic resonance imaging (+mri) to ensure homogeneous magnetic fields for precise imaging.
+The shimming process is an essential step in magnetic resonance imaging (+mri) to ensure homogeneous magnetic fields for precise imaging.
 Shimming corrects irregularities in the static magnetic field that can be caused by external influences or internal system errors.
 This process optimizes field homogeneity, which is essential for high-resolution and artifact-free images [@10.3389/fphy.2021.704566].

 Optimal homogeneity is attained through intricate designs facilitating active shimming, a technique essential for achieving high-resolution spectroscopy.
 Beyond this, simpler combinations and adaptations of Halbach rings offer versatility, making them suitable for variable field magnets or magnets that can be effortlessly opened without applying force. [@inbook]